NuGet/docs.microsoft.com-nuget/docs/Guides/Install-NuGet.md

     With Visual Studio for Mac, NuGet capabilities are built in directly.
 See [Including a NuGet package in your project](https://docs.microsoft.com/visualstudio/mac/nuget-walkthrough) for a walkthrough.

+    Visual Studio Code at present does not have any built-in NuGet support.
+Use the NuGet CLI or the [dotnet CLI](../Tools/dotnet-Commands.md).

 The NuGet CLI and Package Manager both support the following operations:

 - Search packages